 Good wellness plans can reduce absenteeism – Employees with healthy lifestyle habits such as maintaining healthy levels of blood pressure, cholesterol, blood glucose, and body mass index (BMI) have been shown to be less inclined to be absent from work due to illness or injury.
-A focus on wellness also reduces the risk of employees developing chronic health conditions.
+A holistic corporate wellness plan with a focus on all-round employee wellness also reduces the risk of employees developing chronic health conditions.

 Focusing on health improves employee trust - According to a survey by APA, only 43% of employees believe that their company cares about work-life balance and mental health.
 Making employee health a visible OKR can help build trust and lead to a more open and healthy work culture.